trungk18/trungk18.github.io/_posts/2019-06-22-limit-the-number-of-simultaneous-ajax-requests.md

 ```

 Basically, I first pushed all request url to a queue with a function called `addRequest` and call `checkQueue`. `checkQueue` checks to see if there are items in the queue and if the number of active requests is less than `MAX_PARALLEL_CALL`.
 If these conditions are met, it pops a request from the queue and turns it into a real AJAX request.
 Then it attaches a done handler to the request that decreases the active request count and calls `checkQueue`.

+> Why I am still using `var`?
+Because it is the pure JS file will be served directly with no Babel or TypeScript compiled.
+So for safe, I am still using the old syntax.